 Doncaster’s sexual health provider Solutions4Health has enjoyed great success in engaging sex workers after creating an outreach sexual health nurse post last year.
 Working with charities and other services, including the drug and alcohol team, the outreach worker is now supporting a host of men and women who otherwise would have been unlikely to have engaged with the sexual health service.
-PrEP is a pill which prevents infection with HIV by stopping the virus from replicating.

 How need for outreach worker became clear

 One of the biggest challenges in sexual health is engaging hard-to-reach groups which are known to have poor sexual health outcomes.
 The consequences are untreated infection, associated ill-health, onwards transmission as well as missed opportunities to implement risk reduction strategies and health promotion.

 Work by Doncaster sexual health staff, including Genito-urinary Medicine Consultant, Dr Pooja Shorey, identified sex workers as one of those groups the service was traditionally struggling to reach.

 “Our health advisers who inform patients of positive results and carry out contract tracing for the sexual health service have always noticed a hard-to-reach cohort of people who repeatedly miss appointments or don’t respond to phone calls or letters.

 “When I looked into them, it became clear there were some common patterns – homelessness, drug use and sex work.
 No matter what our team tried we simply could not get them to engage.
 So I began talking to some of the agencies involved in support them – the drug and alcohol team and local voluntary sector groups working with homeless people and sex workers.

 “They were supporting the people we were struggling to reach, but they did not have the skills and knowledge on sexual health.
 From April 2022, under new management and service structure, we were provided with an opportunity to set up an outreach post to work with these groups and attempt to engage sex workers.”